yxli001/webregplusplus/README.md

 **Populate DB**

-- From the root directory, run `pnpm run cron`, this should run the scraper (~20 minutes) and populate your local PostgreSQL database.
+- From the backend directory, run `pnpm run cron-dev`, this should run the scraper (~20 minutes) and populate your local PostgreSQL database.

 **Backend**